 I was naïve in 1996.
 I had moved to Los Angeles that summer after getting my degree in Film & Video Production.
-I wasn't one of those people thinking I could be the next Spielberg.
+I wasn’t one of those people thinking I could be the next Spielberg.
 Hell, I thought I had a pretty reasonable plan.
-The recruiters for the college I had went to assured me the lowest paying job in the movie business was $18.00 per hour.
+The recruiters for the college I had gone to assured me the lowest paying job in the movie business was $18.00 per hour.
 And you worked mad overtime!
-I could work on a few movies a year, and put away enough to make my own movie.
+I could work on a few movies a year and put away enough to make my own movie.
 Seemed like a good plan.

 By The end of 1996 I thought I was well on my way.
 You see I had been dropping off resume’s at every production office and film set I could find.
 One of those sets that I stopped by was Digital Domain’s Dante’s Peak sets being built at the old Air National Guard hangers at Van Nuys Airport (these hangers have since been torn down), and they called me back.

 So what job did I get?
 Camera?
 Lighting?
 Model Maker?
 Well Locations Assistant actually. (in reality, security guard).
 But that didn’t matter.
 It was a foot in the door!
 Oh, and that $18.00 an hour thing?
 That was bullshit.
 I got hired at minimum wage!
 The overtime?
 That was glorious.
 7 days a week, 12 – 20 hrs per day.
 I was taking home more per week then I used to per month.